exasol/public-knowledgebase/Environment-Management/remote-volumes-and-digitally-signed-communication-smb-remote.md

 ## Symptoms

-* creating backups takes unusual long
+* creating backups takes unusually long
 * performance of the remote archive volumes are poor (only a few MiB/s)
 * remote share is a Microsoft Windows server
 * no performance problems by using "smbclient" on other Linux clients